The Salt Lake Tribune

 The Salt Lake Tribune is a newspaper published in the city of Salt Lake City, Utah.
 The Tribune is owned by The Salt Lake Tribune, Inc., a non-profit corporation.
 The newspaper's motto is "Utah's Independent Voice Since 1871."

 History

+19th century

-A successor to Utah Magazine (1868), as the Mormon Tribune by a group of businessmen led by former members of the Church of Jesus Christ of Latter-day Saints (LDS Church) William Godbe, Elias L.T.
+A successor to Utah Magazine (1868), The Salt Lake Tribune was founded as the Mormon Tribune by a group of businessmen led by former members of the Church of Jesus Christ of Latter-day Saints (LDS Church) William Godbe, Elias L.T.
 Harrison and Edward Tullidge, who disagreed with the church's economic and political positions.
 After a year, the publishers changed the name to the Salt Lake Daily Tribune and Utah Mining Gazette, but soon after that, they shortened it to The Salt Lake Tribune.

 Three Kansas businessmen, Frederic Lockley, George F. Prescott and A.M.
-Hamilton, purchased the company in 1873 and turned it into an anti-Mormon newspaper which consistently backed the local Liberal Party.
-Sometimes vitriolic, the Tribune held particular antipathy for LDS Church president Brigham Young.
+Hamilton, purchased the company in 1873 and turned it into an independent newspaper which consistently backed the local Liberal Party.
+Sometimes vitriolic, the Tribune wrote disparagingly about LDS Church president Brigham Young.
 In the edition announcing Young's death, the Tribune wrote: